hpssjellis/robocar/v1-0-0-robot-car/README.md

 ## This is a difficult build and may need some adaptations for your project: For example, we used a large print-bed 3D printer to make the 10.5 inch long frame (26.7 cm).
 You may choose to split that frame up or put the hardware somewhere else on the car.

-The software to use is online as part of my Arduino IDE ready library the "[Portenta Pro Community Solutions](https://github.com/hpssjellis/portenta-pro-community-solutions)".
+The software to use is online as part of my Arduino IDE ready library the "[Portenta Pro Community Solutions](https://github.com/hpssjellis/portenta-pro-community-solutions)" in the [dot55 area](https://github.com/hpssjellis/portenta-pro-community-solutions/tree/main/examples/dot5-portenta-machine-learning/dot55-robocar/dot551-robocar-v1).
 A huge library of ready-made examples to use with the Arduino PortentaH7 and other Arduino MBED boards.

 <img src="../media/portenta-pro-community-solutions-library.png" width=700 />